-From Building Wealth One House at a Time, Updated & Expanded, by John Schaub.
+Guest post by John Schaub, author of Building Wealth One House at a Time, Updated & Expanded.

 When I started investing in houses, I was a self-employed real estate salesman with no steady income.
 Not one banker in my town would loan me money to buy property.
 As it turned out, that was a key to my success.
 It forced me to learn how to buy property without going to a bank to borrow money.